 As an MPO, the OTO conducts regional transportation planning and project programming within its study area.
+The mission of the OTO is: To provide a forum for cooperative decision-making in support of an excellent regional transportation system.
 The OTO serves as a forum for cooperative transportation decision-making by state and local officials and other interested parties in accordance with a process that is comprehensive, cooperative, and continuous.
 This process covers federal aid surface transportation projects and other regionally significant projects.
 The OTO Board of Directors includes local elected and appointed representatives from Christian and Greene counties, as well as the cities of Battlefield, Nixa, Ozark, Republic, Springfield, Strafford, and Willard.

-The OTO MPO is responsible for four major transportation plans and programs: Long-Range Transportation Plan (LRTP); Transportation Improvement Program (TIP); Unified Planning Work Program (UPWP); and Public Participation Plan (PPP).
-In addition, the OTO MPO is responsible for preparing other transportation plans and studies as needed.
+The OTO is responsible for four major transportation plans and programs: Long-Range Transportation Plan (LRTP); Transportation Improvement Program (TIP); Unified Planning Work Program (UPWP); and Public Participation Plan (PPP).
+In addition, the OTO is responsible for preparing other transportation plans and studies as needed.

 The OTO must adopt an LRTP covering at least 20 years and update it every five years.
 The TIP selects projects from the LRTP to fund for construction and must also be adopted by the Board of Directors.
 No federal transportation money can be spent on a project unless it is in the LRTP and the TIP.
 In addition to the LRTP and TIP, the OTO is required to prepare a Unified Planning Work Program (UPWP), and other plans and studies including a plan for public participation.
-The Public Participation Plan (PPP) documents policies and processes implemented by the OTO to provide a reasonable opportunity for individuals, public agencies, and other interested parties to be involved in the transportation planning process.
-The OTO must comply with Federal Highway Administration (FHWA) requirements that MPOs "Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs" (23 CFR §450.316)
+The Public Participation Plan (PPP) documents policies and processes implemented by the OTO to provide a path for meaningful involvement of individuals, public agencies, and other interested parties in OTO's transportation planning processes.

+The OTO must comply with Federal Highway Administration (FHWA) requirements that MPOs, "Include a proactive public involvement process that provides complete information, timely public notice, full public access to key decisions, and supports early and continuing involvement of the public in developing plans and TIPs."
+(23 CFR §450.316)